gleannyc/examples/README.md

 # Glean project examples

 [Glean](https://glean.io) supports defining models, views, and dashboards as code, which can then be deployed to your project using [DataOps](https://docs.glean.io/docs/data-ops/).
 This repository contains some examples to help you get started.
-You can see an explore a live demo of these resources at: https://demo.glean.io
+You can see and explore a live demo of these resources at: https://demo.glean.io

 ## Usage